SASCU Uptown

 Mike Mammone conducted this project as managing principal and design architect at RATIO Architecture.

-The building structure is a highly integrated system of innovative wood structural and non-structural members supported over a concrete ground floor and sub grade level.
-The building also features passive systems such as a highly efficient hydronic heating and cooling system that is fed through passive earth tubes that take advantage of the area’s hot summers for pre-cooling and cold winters for pre-heating the incoming fresh air.
+The structure combines innovative wood elements with a concrete ground floor and subgrade level.
+It also integrates passive systems, including an efficient hydronic heating and cooling system, which uses passive earth tubes to pre-condition fresh air, taking advantage of the region’s hot summers for cooling and cold winters for heating.